Facts and Figures

 In the past decades, China has increasingly become a source and a destination country for migrants from all over the world: in 2017, there were 10 million Chinese migrants living and working overseas, and approximately a million international migrants registered in China.
 These growing migration flows bring with them cases of irregular migration from and into China.
 To respond to an increasingly mobile population, China has taken steps to engage in international migration governance by strengthening regional and international cooperation on migration issues.
 In December 2018, China supported the adoption of the Global Compact for Safe, Orderly and Regular Migration (GCM).

 - Immigration and Border Management: IOM supports the Chinese government to enhance immigration and border management-related structures, policy and operational systems in order to respond more effectively to border challenges and to institute good migration governance.
-Under the EU-funded “EU-China Dialogue on Migration and Mobility Support Project Phase II” (MMSP II), which follows a successful first phase implemented since 2015, IOM is improving knowledge and cooperation on immigration and border management to contribute to better management of regular migration and mobility between the EU and China, and organizing trainings and workshops to enhance the capacity of Chinese and EU Member States’ officials to better detect, prevent and combat irregular migration, including smuggling of migrants and human trafficking.
+Under the EU-funded “EU-China Dialogue on Migration and Mobility Support Project Phase III” (MMSP III), which builds on the achievements of the previous two phases of the action conducted between 2015 and 2023, IOM is improving knowledge and cooperation on immigration and border management to contribute to better management of regular migration and mobility between the EU and China, and organizing trainings and workshops to enhance the capacity of Chinese and EU Member States’ officials to better detect, prevent and combat irregular migration, including smuggling of migrants and human trafficking.

 - Migrant Protection and Assistance: In China, IOM has undertaken various counter-trafficking activities to assist the implementation of China’s Second National Plan of Action to Combat Trafficking for the period 2013-2020.
 In particular, IOM supports the Government of China’s efforts to prevent and respond to human trafficking including provision of assistance to trafficked persons, both in China mainland and in Hong Kong and Macau SARs, China.
 IOM has also provided support for assisted voluntary return and reintegration of vulnerable migrants from and to China.